TripathyElima-Applitools/Cartoon-Hero/README.md

 ## Acknowledgements and Credits

 - **Skillshare Course**: This website was built as part of my learning journey from the Skillshare course ["Hand-Code Your First Website: HTML & CSS Basics"](https://www.skillshare.com/en/classes/hand-code-your-first-website-html-css-basics/1575146775/projects?via=member-home-EnrolledClassesLessonsSection).
 Thanks to the instructors for making learning fun and accessible.
-- **Onoyonika**: For reviewing the code and providing helpful suggestions.
+- **Oyonika**: For reviewing the code and providing helpful suggestions.
 - **Tom and Jerry**: For being an endless source of joy and inspiration.

 ## License